Axelgustavschnurer/Aterbrukskartan/README.md

-# Återbrukskartan
+# STUNS maps

+This project is a rewrite of a previous map project (available in the `archived` branch) aiming to display stories where STUNS has been involved with students from Uppsala's universities regarding their projects.

-This project aims to facilitate recycling of construction materials by displaying planned projects on a map.
+This project also contains a secondary hidden map as a demo for a project that aims to facilitate recycling of construction materials by displaying planned projects.
 The idea is that companies enter some project information, like when and where they will do what, and what kinds of materials they will need or have available.

 # Dev stuff